Traveling edge states in massive Dirac equations along slowly varying edges: Introduction

-In many physical applications, edge modes would also travel along various shapes of the interface where bulk defects happen \cite{bandres2016topological,cheng2016robust,ma2015guiding}.
+In physical applications, edge modes would also travel along various shapes of the interface where bulk defects happen \cite{bandres2016topological,cheng2016robust,ma2015guiding}.
 These physical phenomena stimulate the interests of wave propagation along the nontrivial edges.
 Recently, a class of Dirac equations with a small semi-classical parameter described the wave packets which propagate along the curved edge for long times \cite{bal2022magnetic,bal2021edge}.
 However, these effective models depend on the small parameter in the semi-classical equation and the curvature of nearly straight edge provides the limited effect to the time validity.
-Unlike the previous studies, we will introduce an edge-admissible mass term and directly elucidate the classical dynamics of edge states when the interface curvature is very small.
-We seek the asymptotic wave propagation pinned on the curved edge from the idea of modes along the straight interface and we also exploit a delicate modulation so that the accuracy of energy estimate will be improved.
+In the current study, we will introduce an domain wall mass term and directly elucidate the classical dynamics of edge states when the interface curvature is very small.
+We seek the quasi-traveling edge states propagation pinned on the curved edge from the idea of modes along the straight interface and we also exploit a delicate modulation so that the accuracy of energy estimate will be improved.